-32. Immediate Pre-Mortem and Post-Mortem Planning-Two Weeks Before and Two Weeks After Death a.
-Legal Documents; Assets.
-Assemble and understand the key legal documents.
-Get a general understanding of the assets and summarize how they will pass under the key legal documents.
+32. Immediate Pre-Mortem and Post-Mortem Planning-Two Weeks Before and Two Weeks After Death

 Following are a few brief musings from a presentation by Tom Yates (Fairfax, Virginia) and Shane Kelley (St. Augustine, Florida), including written materials from Ellis Pretlow (New York, York).